VISION

 - Filter noise into signal

-- Preserve attention for high-value thinking
+- Preserve attention for decisions that require human judgment

-- Maintain continuity across life contexts
+- Maintain continuity across life contexts through accumulated wisdom

 Philosophy